Sunday, September 5, 1976

 When we got back to the house, Mrs. Thompson called us back to say she had talked it over with her husband.
 Her husband remembered me from the night he had come and given me a shot in my behind, and he wanted me to have the job.
 Mom told her I would be there first thing in the morning.

-When Elisabeth got back from daycare, she was upset about being left there.
+When Be got back from daycare, she was upset about being left there.
 Mom assured her that she would get used to it.
-Elisabeth told me all about the daycare as we fell asleep.
-I felt bad for her, but there is nothing I can do about it.
+Beth told me all about the daycare as we fell asleep.
+I felt bad for her, but there was nothing I could do.

 Wednesday, September 15, 1976

 When I got to Mrs. Thompson’s house, she introduced me to her two children.
 Her baby boy was a year old, and her daughter was six.
 Then she showed me how she wanted her house cleaned.
-She also told me that I had to answer the phone when she and her husband were out and take messages for any sick patients who called.
+She also told me that I had to answer the phone when she and her husband were out and take messages for any patients who called while they were out.
 This made me really nervous since I can’t spell worth beans.
 Then she left for work.

 Thursday, September 16, 1976